-We continued to advance the early-stage technology platforms we acquired in 2019.
-Through the acquisition of Arkis Biosciences, we added a platform technology, CerebroFlo[®] external ventricular drainage ("EVD"), catheter with Endexo[®] technology, a permanent additive designed to reduce the potential for catheter obstruction due to thrombus formation.
+In 2022, we continued to advance the two early-stage technology platforms we acquired in 2019.
+Through the acquisition of Arkiss, we added a platform technology, CerebroFlo EVD, which is a catheter with Endexo technology, a permanent additive designed to reduce the potential for catheter obstruction due to thrombus formation.
 The CerebroFlo EVD Catheter has demonstrated an average of 99% less thrombus accumulation onto its surface, in vitro, compared to a market leading EVD catheter.
-In 2019, we also acquired Rebound Therapeutics, a Company that specialized in a single-use medical device, known as Aurora Surgiscope, which is the only tubular retractor system designed for cranial surgery with an integrated access channel, camera and lighting.
-In the third quarter of 2021, we conducted a limited clinical launch of the Aurora Surgiscope for use in minimally invasive neurosurgery as well as initiated a registry called MIRROR to collect data on early surgical intervention using this same technology platform for the treatment of ICH.
+In 2019, we also acquired Rebound Therapeutics which specialized in a single-use medical device, known as Aurora Surgiscope, which is the only tubular retractor system designed for cranial surgery with an integrated access channel, camera and lighting.
+In 2021, we began and continued to conduct a limited clinical launch of the Aurora Surgiscope for use in minimally invasive neurosurgery as well as initiated a registry called MIRROR to collect data on early surgical intervention using this same technology platform for the treatment of ICH.
+In 2022, we have continued to execute on our growth initiatives.
+We launched the Aurora Evacuator with Coagulation device in the U.S., designed to be used in conjunction with our Aurora Surgiscope to safely address and evacuate blood in the brain caused by hemorrhagic stroke.